rsyslog/rsyslog/source/configuration/basic_structure.rst

    line
 -  **C-style Comments** - start with /\* and end with \*/, just like in the C programming language.
-They can be used to comment out multiple lines at one.
+They can be used to comment out multiple lines at once.
 Comment nesting is not supported, but #-Comments can be contained inside a C-style comment.

 Processing Order
 ----------------

 Directives are processed from the top of rsyslog.conf to the bottom.
-Sequence matters.
+Order matters.
 For example, if you stop processing of a message, obviously all statements after the stop statement are never evaluated.

 Flow Control Statements